 Connectors, grounding points and connections

-Note: Not all connectors can be repaired.
-Some connectors are only replaced with the wiring harness.
-A typical example is the wiring connectors of the passive safety system.
-Always check the ownership of the connector.
+Please note: Not all connectors can be repaired.
+Some connectors can only be replaced together with the wiring harness.
+A typical example is the connectors of the passive restraint system wiring.
+Always check the connector's ownership.

 The connectors are numbered as follows: